sdiik/introzApp/README.md

   - Notification (UI notification which usually comes from firebase)
   - Settings (consisting of your data, and profile edit feature, about and bottom logout).

-This UI is full of flaws
+This UI is full of flaws and maybe all of you can help improve.
 May be useful